 DCC offers the B.A. or B.S. degrees through the Bible and Theology Department with a double major in Practical Ministries and Bible.
 Within the Practical Ministries major are three concentrations from which to choose: Intercultural Studies, Ministry Leadership, and the Youth and Family Ministry concentrations.
-The Department offers the B.S. degree with two dual-majors, Practical Ministries and Bible or Worship Arts and Bible.
+The Department offers the B.S. degree with a dual-majors in Practical Ministries and Bible.
 The Bible and Theology Department also offers a degree completion program, the B.S. in Biblical Ministry, and minors in Bible (for non-ministry major degree completion programs), Biblical Languages, Church Education Ministry, Intercultural Studies, Ministry Studies, Preaching Ministry, Urban Studies, Worship Arts, and Youth and Family Ministry.